UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **General**: Set to Opposition School: Enchantment unless IWDEE style spells is installed (where it will be Conjurer as in IWDEE)

+**Iron Mind**  (New)
+(Abjuration)

+Level: 3
+Range: Touch
+Duration: 1 hour
+Casting Time: 3
+Area of Effect: 1 creature
+Saving Throw: None

+When the mage casts this spell, and touches a creature, that creature becomes immune to charm or fear effects for the next hour.
+Additionally, recipients gain a +2 bonus to save vs. spell for the duration.

+This spell does not protect against domination affects (except though the bonus to save vs. spell).

+**Solvent of Corrosion** (New)
+(Conjuration)

+Level: 3
+Range: 10'
+Duration: 3 rounds
+Casting Time: 3
+Area of Effect: 1 creature
+Saving Throw: Special

+This spell conjures a corrosive, acidic slime of horrid strength on one creature.
+The acid persists, burning the creature over 3 rounds.
+The first round, the creature suffers 1d3 points of acid damage per level (max 15d3).
+On the second round, the creature suffers 1d2 points of acid damage (max 15d2).
+On the third round, the creature suffers 1 point of damage per level (max 15).

+Additionally, the target suffers a -2 penalty to attacks while the acid is in effect.
+The affected creature can save vs. poison/death to reduce the damage by 1/2 and to avoid the to hit penalty.

+This spell is effective against constructs and other creatures normally resistant to magic.

 ### Level 4

+**Charm Monster**  (New)
+(Enchantment/Charm)

+Level: 4
+Range: Visual range of the caster
+Duration: 5 rounds
+Casting Time: 1
+Area of Effect: 1 person or monster
+Saving Throw: Neg.

+This spell affects any single person or monster it is cast upon.
+The term monster includes any non-undead, non-construct, non-extraplanar creature, such as an ogre or even a dragon.
+The target is allowed a Saving Throw vs. Spell to negate the effect (a person, as described by charm person, saves at -4).

+If the spell's recipient fails <PRO_HISHER> Saving Throw, <PRO_HESHE> regards the caster as a trusted friend and ally to be heeded and protected.
+The caster may give him orders, and the charmed individual will carry them out as quickly as possible.

+If the caster harm or attempts to harm the charmed creature by some overt action, or if a Dispel Magic spell is cast upon the charmed creature, the Charm spell is broken.
+If two or more Charms simultaneously affect a creature, the most recent Charm takes precedence.
+Note that the subject has full memory of the events that took place while he was charmed.
+Also note that you cannot have a charmed creature leave the area where he is charmed.

+***Notes***:
+**Revised Charm**: This spell is only installed if Revised Charm global revision is installed

 **Emotion: Courage** (IWDEE)
 (Enchantment/Charm)